6 State of the atmosphere

 \[ \begin{align} q' = \frac{m'\left(t\right)}{tV'\left(t\right)}. \end{align} \]

-In the case $t\to 0$ goes $V'\to V$.
-Therefore applies
+In the limit $t\to 0$, one has $V'\to V$.
+Therefore

 \[ \begin{align} \lim\limits_{t \to 0}\left(q - q'\right) &= \lim\limits_{t \to 0}\left[\frac{m\left(t\right)}{Vt} - \frac{m'\left(t\right)}{V'\left(t\right)t}\right] = \lim_{t \to 0}\frac{m\left(t\right)}{Vt} - \lim\limits_{t\to 0}\frac{m'\left(t\right)}{V'\left(t\right)t}\nonumber\\ &= \frac{1}{V}\lim\limits_{t \to 0}\frac{m\left(t\right)}{t} - \lim\limits_{t\to0}\frac{1}{V'\left(t\right)}\lim\limits_{t \to 0}\frac{m'\left(t\right)}{t}\nonumber\\ &= \frac{1}{V}\lim\limits_{t \to 0}\frac{m\left(t\right)}{t} - \frac{1}{v}_h\lim\limits_{t \to 0}\frac{m'\left(t\right)}{t} = \frac{1}{v}_h\lim\limits_{t \to 0}\frac{m\left(t\right) - m'\left(t\right)}{t} \end{align} \]